Search

 Also consider using a round of lost & found as a segue into other brain games for adults.

-The Ultimate Way To Train Your Brain For Finding Things
+The Ultimate Way to Train Your Brain to Remember Where You Put Something

 Earlier I mentioned starting at a particular part of your home when conducting a search.

-This approach is also used with the Memory Palace technique.
+This approach is also used as part of an ancient memory strategy called the Memory Palace technique.
 It’s a way of rapidly finding our way back to ideas we don’t want to forget.
 It’s also useful in language learning, where the practice of memorizing vocabulary itself helps you find information better in your mind.

-Although it’s an indirect way to help you improve your focus and concentration, it uses spatial memory in a way that can heighten your awareness.
+Although this technique offers you an indirect path to finding items you’ve misplaced, it will exercise the location-sensibilities of your mind because it uses spatial memory in a way that can heighten your awareness of your surroundings.

 If you’d like to learn more about it, check out my FREE Memory Improvement Course: